rtCamp/ps-analysis-tool-wiki/PSAT-Landing-Page.md

 ## Stories

-The PSAT Stories section presents a collection of stories that showcase the capabilities and features of PSAT through visually engaging and interactive narratives.
+The PSAT Stories section offers a curated collection of interactive narratives that showcase the capabilities and features of PSAT through engaging visualizations.

-These stories are categorized into three main areas: Learning, News, and Tutorials.
-Each story offers a concise overview of the Privacy Sandbox APIs and their implementation within PSAT, highlighting specific features or capabilities
+The stories are organized into three key categories – Learning, News, and Tutorials – these stories provide concise overviews of the Privacy Sandbox APIs and their implementation within PSAT, highlighting specific features and capabilities.

-You can filter stories by category, tag, and author, and access the full story by clicking on the story card. you can also search for stories by title, author, or tag.
+Users can easily navigate and explore this collection by filtering stories by category, tag, and author.
+They can also access the full story by clicking on the story card and search for specific stories by title, author, or tag.

 <img width="1200" alt="PSAT Stories" src="images/psat-landing-page/psat_v0.13.0_stories_2024_12_10.png">